 This is one of the best nonprofit interview questions to end the interview.
 Open the conversation up to allow the candidate to share about anything they feel to be important.
 Who knows, you could learn pertinent information that you would have missed otherwise!

-Altogether, you are sure to find the perfect candidate when you use these 15 best nonprofit interview questions from Arizona’s best nonprofits!
+Make sure to break from these questions occasionally to allow for natural conversation that will help you get to know candidates.
+Altogether, you are sure to find the perfect candidate when you use these 18 best nonprofit interview questions from Arizona’s best nonprofits!